-3) process approach to evaluation links the innovative potential with achievement of the innovation goals of the entities engaged in the development, implementation and commercialization of innovation, study only the use of innovative potential, it is focused only on the implementation and commercialization of innovative process, distracting from the features of certain resource components and conditions of their formation.
-Results
+3) process approach to evaluation links the innovative potential with achievement of the innovation goals of the entities engaged in the development, implementation and commercialization of innovation, study only the use of innovative potential, it is focused only on the implementation and commercialization of innovation, i.e. in the last stages of the single innovative process, distracting from the features of certain resource components and conditions of their formation.